 We have listed our favourites below:

 Alternatively, you can buy a kit that includes a transceiver, probe and shovel in a set.
-These are much better value!
-These are the two best sets that we could find on the market :
+These are much better value.

-A transceiver, probe and shovel are the three pieces of equipment that you MUST have with you at all times whilst skiing off-piste, but other items we also recommend are –
+A transceiver, probe and shovel are the three pieces of equipment you MUST have with you at all times whilst skiing off-piste.
+We also recommend other items, which are:

 - Recco reflectors